 What is "Standard" Parenting Time

 The most important element in fashioning a parenting plan is the best interests of the children.
-Many judges believe that 50/50 parenting time schedule (or close to it) is reasonable and in the best interests of the children.
+A 50/50 parenting time schedule (or close to it) may be reasonable and in the best interests of the children.
+This is especially true in low conflict cases with effective co-parenting.
 However, depending on the individual facts and circumstances of your case, a 50/50 parenting plan may or may not work for you and your children.
-The facts that judges tend to consider are such things as; work schedules of the parents, where the children go to school, day care, support from family and the location of other relatives, health issues, and the specific schedule (like sports or counseling or special needs) of the children.
+The facts that judges tend to consider are such things as; the ages of the children, work schedules of the parents, where the children go to school, day care, support from family and the location of other relatives, health issues, and the specific schedule (like sports or counseling or special needs) of the children.

 Parenting Time Not Dependant on Legal Custody